ONSdigital/eq-questionnaire-validator/doc/decisions/0013-referencing-supplementary-data.md

 **Example supplementary data:**

-The JSON runner will use for the supplementary data and will be part of the SDS API response.
+The JSON Runner will use for the supplementary data will be part of the SDS API response.
 The data itself would be encrypted; an example response would look like this:

 ```yaml
 {